 - Ban on lifetime or annual caps; and

-- Allowing states the option to expand Medicaid coverage to additional populations (including people with disabilities were not eligible for the traditional Medicaid program).
+- Allowing states the option to expand Medicaid coverage to additional populations (including people with disabilities who were not eligible for the traditional Medicaid program).

 Health Care Reform

 CPR is a leader in the national conversation about healthcare reform, to ensure that the services that people with disabilities need – long-term services and supports (LTSS), particularly Home and Community Based Services (HCBS) – are included in healthcare proposals being considered.
-Read the Principles for Inclusion of Long Term Service and Supports (LTSS) in Universal Health Care that CPR helped develop with the Consortium for Citizens with Disabilities here.
+Read the Principles for Inclusion of Long Term Service and Supports (LTSS) in Universal Health Care that CPR helped develop with the Consortium for Constituents with Disabilities (CCD).

 Medicaid Home and Community-Based Settings Rule

 CPR is a critical resource for advocates throughout the country, as well as state agencies, regarding implementation of the Medicaid Home and Community-Based Services (HCBS) Settings Rules.
 In January 2014, the federal government issued rules that for the first time define what is required for a setting to be considered community-based.
 These rules will ensure that people who are getting HCBS have access to the benefits of community living, including being integrated in and having access to the broader community, making choices about their daily lives, and working in real jobs at fair pay.
-CPR is leading a coalition of national disability organizations working to ensure implementation of the HCBS settings rules achieve systems change so that people with disabilities can live, work, receive services, and fully engage in community life.
+CPR led a coalition of national disability organizations who worked to ensure implementation of the HCBS settings rules so that people with disabilities can live, work, receive services, and fully engage in community life.
 Learn more about the HCBS settings rules, the HCBS Advocacy Coalition, and states’ progress on transition plans.
 Additional information can be found on the government’s website.

 Long-Term Care Reform